 7. The Seventh Stranger (Arena, 1984)

 I could have picked any of the nine live tracks from Arena, truth be told, and missing out “The Chauffeur” and its saucy recorder solo was indeed a grave decision.
 But if “Cracks in the Pavement” and “Lonely in Your Nightmare” represent the hook-filled pop pieces in their repertoire, so “New Religion” and “The Seventh Stranger” represent the mysteriously experimental, less commercial and more introspective side of the band, one they have never got nearly enough credit for.
 The side that prog rock fans secretly like and would never admit to.

 “A dialogue between the ego and the alter-ego” is how the “Rio” sleeve notes describe “New Religion”, a reference to the call-and-answer format of the chorus.
-There’s a trick that Duran Duran do where, after the middle 8 (it’s about a middle 88 in this song) the verse comes back with a completely different structure and “New Religion” is perhaps the finest example.
+There’s a trick that Duran Duran do elsewhere, after the middle 8 (it’s about a middle 88 in this song) the verse comes back with a completely different structure and “New Religion” is perhaps the finest example.

 According to the Duran Duran Wiki, Simon says that “The Seventh Stranger” ‘…was inspired by Chapter 26 of Voltaire’s Candide, “Wandering Swordsmen” (Ronin), and the Seven Samurai films of Kurosawa’.
 Glad we cleared that up.